Hiurge/NeuralNetworks/README.md

+### Neural Networks
-Neural Networks repo contain variety examples of neural networks and their optimisation.
+Variety examples of neural networks and their optimisation.
 - LSTM tunning Dropout MaxPooling
 - Neural Network in compare to classic ML.
 - NeuralNetwork Simple